Liimlas/verkkokauppa/README.md

 #### Schedule ####

-* Week 1: We start our project.
-The plan is start to do with front page.
-Sql is the most important thing to get ready.
+* Week 1: We start our project .Sql is the most important thing to get ready.
+After that the plan is start doing with front page.
+Style of the page is not yet so important.
+Working platform is our plan to week one

-* Week 2: We are working on the front page still and when it’s done login/register prompt is the next priority.
+* Week 2: We are working on with the front page still and when it’s done login/register prompt is the next priority and profile page.

-* Week 3: Login/register prompt will be ready and when user has logged in (s)he can add the JavaScript game and the game will have only price.
+* Week 3:  Login/register prompt will be ready and it is possible now login.
+When user has logged in (s)he can add the JavaScript game and the game will have only price.
 The game can be on the sale.

 * Week 4: Game view.
 See details of the game and the place where user can find games.
+Some games can be on the sale.

 * Week 5: How to buy game.
 And when the game is bought, how to play game.
 The user can see the games (s)he has bought.

-* Week 6: Sales and profile page and doing our own game.
+And only those games user can game.
+If there is game, user haven’t bought and (s)he try to play it, there will be some comment like you have to buy game to play.

-* Week 7: High score.
+* Week 6: High score.
 All the games have high score.
 When you have played some game if your score is the new high score, the high score will change.
+At the same time we start doing our own game.

+* Week 7: Navigation bar and error page.

 ### Testing ###